 Luckily, Magoosh’s GRE Study Schedules, which accompany our GRE prep, take care of all the organization and planning for you.
 In fact, we just revamped our most popular GRE Study Plans so that they are now in an easily printable Google Doc format, with page numbers and live links to all materials.
 Thanks to all the Magooshers who wrote in requesting this change – great idea!

 So, whether you have one week to prepare for the GRE (I’ll bet you know a thing or two about procrastination) or several months, and whether you’re a true beginner or an advanced GRE student, we have a study schedule for you.

 Revamped GRE Study Plans

-Not only did we create printable versions of each study plan, but we also updated the essential and recommended materials, added strategies for studying with our flashcard app, added more Magoosh questions and practice tests, and updated the recommended vocabulary materials.
+Not only did we create printable versions of each study plan, but we also updated the essential and recommended materials, added strategies for studying with our flashcard app, added more Magoosh questions and practice tests (including our new free GRE practice test with answers and explanations!), and updated the recommended vocabulary materials.

 These study plans are up-to-date and reflect the newest and (in our opinion) best materials on the market.
 Take a look!

 1 Month Study Schedules: